 The unit will provide flexibility through a choice of three capstone challenges; research challenge, discipline challenge and multi-discipline challenge.
 Students will select the challenge that best positions them for entry into the workforce or further study.

-The research capstone challenge is structured with research candidature, progress reporting, presentation and final research artefact.
-The duration of the research challenge is 14 weeks and the scope suitable for final year undergraduate study.
-The research challenge will be an individual task.
+The research capstone challenge is structured with progress reporting, presentation and final research artefact.
+The research challenge will be an individual task suitable for final year undergraduate study.

 BPD2100 - International Business Challenge